alexanderedge/hangman-cities/README.md

 * Solo game; no login and no user accounts
 * Hangman is the only game that will be played
 * A-z (and space) are the only characters allowed in the game
+* Uppercase and lowercase are treated as equal

 ## Installation Instructions